 An employee who violates any provision of the College's alcohol and substance abuse policies shall be subject to appropriate disciplinary action including suspension, demotion, non-renewal and/or termination as provided in the Suspension, Demotion and Termination Policy 415.08.
-A student who violates any provision of those policies shall be subject to appropriate disciplinary action including suspension and expulsion as provided in the Student Code of Conduct Policy 319.01.
+A student who violates any provision of those policies shall be subject to appropriate disciplinary action, up to and including suspension or expulsion as provided in the Student Disciplinary Action Policy 319.02.
 In addition, any student or employee who violates the Codes of Conduct as set forth in this Statement of Prevention of Alcohol Abuse and Drug Use may be subject to referral for prosecution.